burriach/edlab/content/authors/filipe-manuel-andrade-de-matos/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student supervised by Dr. Marcos Fernández-Martínez
+bio: PhD student supervised by Drs.
+Marcos Fernández-Martínez and Roberto Molowny

 interests:
 - Mathematical methods in ecology